smark-1/django-easy-faq/README.md

 1.2 fixed bug in pypi distro not including faq app

-1.3 fixed bug where a slug must be filled out in admin even though slug gets auto generated to save for questions, answers, and categories. made questions, answers, categories slugs readonly in admin
+1.3 fixed bug where a slug must be filled out in admin even though slug gets auto generated to save for questions, answers, and categories.
+Made questions, answers, categories slugs readonly in admin

 1.4 added unicode option to add unicode slugs